francofantillo/side-hustle-server/HEROKU_DEPLOYMENT_GUIDE.md

-# 🚀 Side Hustle - Heroku Deployment Guide
+# 🚀 Phase 1 - Heroku Deployment Guide

-This guide will help you deploy your Side Hustle Laravel application with OTP email functionality to Heroku.
+This guide will help you deploy your Phase 1 Laravel application with OTP email functionality to Heroku.

 ## 📋 Prerequisites